Data Branches

 bauplan branch create <YOUR_USERNAME>.hello_bauplan

-bauplan branch checkout <YOUR_USERNAME>.hello_bauplan
+bauplan checkout <YOUR_USERNAME>.hello_bauplan

 bauplan branch